Axelrod-Python/Axelrod/docs/reference/adding_games.rst

   should have class variables of name (a text field specific to a strategy), and classifiers dict, which should at least include a "stochastic" key with a boolean value indicating if the strategy includes any random components.

+    - If the a basic sequence of Outcomes is insufficient, derive from BaseHistory, and make _build_history in the player class initialize an instance of this new history.

 - Specific strategies, inheriting from your player class.
 - A scorer class which inherits from BaseScorer and implements the score method, which returns the Scores resulting from a tuple of Actions.